Learnability of a hybrid quantum-classical neural network for graph-structured quantum data

 Quantum machine learning (QML) has the potential to improve the analysis of quantum data or classical data due to the use of quantum information theory \cite{biamonte2017quantum,cerezo2022challenges}.
-Up to now, there already exists some researches for graph-structured data using QML method \cite{cong2019,gui2019,ai2022decompositional,coushu_albrecht2023quantum,dernbach2019quantum,hu2022design,mernyei2022equivariant,shah2021quantum,zheng2021quantum,choi2021tutorial,zhang2019quantum,beer2023quantum}.
-After comparing the different ideas of these existed articles above, we find that many of them focus on integrating both the learning ability of quantum neural networks (QNNs) and the topology information of a graph into a quantum circuit \cite{cong2019,gui2019,ai2022decompositional,coushu_albrecht2023quantum,dernbach2019quantum,hu2022design,mernyei2022equivariant,shah2021quantum,zheng2021quantum,choi2021tutorial,zhang2019quantum}.
-In this way, the final flexibly models in these literature use can not only maintain the necessary relations in the data but reduce the information loss.
-However, when developing the experiments of the final models, they usually make a transformation between classical data and quantum data through amplitude encoding or qubit encoding, resulting in increased computational complexity.
-So we wish to use graph-structured quantum data to test the potential quantum advantages of QNNs.
-Note that in 2023, Beer \emph{et al.} have tried to use an arbitrary pure QNN proposed in \cite{beer2020training} to learn graph-structured quantum data \cite{beer2023quantum}.
-By designing an information-theoretic cost function to capture the graph structure of quantum data, they prove that the graph structure in quantum data can lead to better learning of QNNs.
+Up to now, there already exists some researches for graph-structured data using QML method \cite{cong2019,gui2019,ai2022decompositional,coushu_albrecht2023quantum,dernbach2019quantum,hu2022design,mernyei2022equivariant,shah2021quantum,zheng2021quantum,choi2021tutorial,zhang2019quantum}.
+After comparing the different ideas in the aforementioned articles, we observe that they mainly focus on integrating the learning capabilities of quantum neural networks (QNNs) with the topological information of graphs within quantum circuits.
+In this way, the flexible models proposed in these studies not only preserve the essential relationships within the data but also help reduce information loss.
+However, during experimental implementation, these models often require preprocessing steps that convert classical data into quantum data, typically using amplitude encoding or qubit encoding, which increases computational complexity.
+To overcome this limitation, we aim to directly utilize graph-structured quantum data to explore the potential quantum advantages of QNNs.